 Meeting Room Policy

-To request use of a Meeting Room an online application form must be submitted to the Library by an individual 18 years of age and older with a valid Homewood Library Card.
+To request use of the Meeting Room, the online application form must be submitted by an individual 18 years of age and older with a valid Homewood Library Card.

 The Library provides the use of its Meeting Room facilities as an additional service to groups and organizations under the conditions established by the Board of Trustees.